jbs0710/Strickland_GEOG676/README.md

 James Strickland
-A Table with links to your labs and homework
+A table with links to labs and homework